Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 \subsection{Merger efficiency}

 We define the merger ($\eta$) and formation ($\eta_\mathrm{f}$) efficiency as

-where $N_\mathrm{BCO}$ is the number of BCOs, $M_\mathrm{pop}$ is the total mass of the simulated stellar population (including the correction for the incomplete sample of the IMF, and for the binary fraction, assumed to be 0.5, see Section~\ref{sec:ic}), and $t_\mathrm{del}$ is the delay time, i.e. the time elapsed from the of beginning of the simulation to the BCO merger.
+where $N_\mathrm{BCO}$ is the number of BCOs, $M_\mathrm{pop}$ is the total mass of the simulated stellar population, and $t_\mathrm{del}$ is the delay time, i.e. the time elapsed from the beginning of the simulation to the BCO merger.
+We estimate $M_\mathrm{pop}$ including the correction for the incomplete sample of the IMF (see Section~\ref{sec:ic}), and assuming that half of the population mass is stored in binaries.